 If the pedestrian has health insurance coverage, New York State law requires that the pedestrian’s medical bills be submitted to regular health insurance only after the No-Fault insurance coverage has paid all of the money available under the policy or a No-Fault doctor has denied further payments.

 How Much Medical Insurance Is a Pedestrian Entitled To?

 Pedestrians are entitled to at least the New York State minimum no-fault $50,000 coverage.
-The owner of the car may have also purchased additional coverage called OBEL (Optional Basic Economic Loss) or Additional PIP (Personal Injury Protection).
+But there could be more if the car owner purchased additional coverage called OBEL (Optional Basic Economic Loss) or Additional PIP (Personal Injury Protection).

 You will get this insurance coverage even if you were hurt in a hit-and-run with a stolen car, but a no-fault application must be filed within 30 days of your bicycle accident, so please call us immediately for a free consultation 1-800-HURT-911 — 1-800-487-8911